-Total assets of Icelandic credit institutions, i.e. commercial banks, savings banks and credit undertakings, amounted to ISK 3,076 billion as at 31 December 2013 according to the Central Bank, of which foreign assets were ISK 445 billion, or 14 per cent.
-The Icelandic financial market is therefore highly exposed to the Icelandic economy.
+Total assets of Icelandic credit institutions, including commercial banks, savings banks and credit undertakings, amounted to ISK 3,224 billion as at 31 August 2015 according to the Central Bank, of which foreign assets were ISK 395 billion, or 15 per cent.
+The Icelandic financial market is therefore naturally highly exposed to the Icelandic economy.

-The total assets of the three largest commercial banks, the Issuer, Íslandsbanki hf. and Arion Bank hf., comprised around 76 per cent. of the total assets of the Icelandic banking system as at 31 December 2013 according to the Central Bank.
-The proportion of the HFF was 22 per cent.
+The total assets of the three largest commercial banks comprised 73 per cent of the total assets of Icelandic credit institutions (excl. the Central Bank)3 as at 31 December 2014 according to the Central Bank.
+The proportion of the HFF was 20 per cent.